 If you are an incoming new commuter student for the fall 2018 semester (and have less than 30 hours in college credit) you are eligible to participate!
 Please contact firstname.lastname@example.org for questions.
-The program form will be available again in April 2018.
+Join the program today!

 The Commuter Assistant Program assists first time in college (FTIC) commuter students’ transition, and ultimately persistence, at The University of Houston.
 The program strives to: